 The Team are currently undertaking work to develop patch working so that staff can develop stronger local links with and knowledge of local communities to better support this new way of working.
-It is planned that there will be three staff members who take on prime responsibility as Resource Investigators for their team in the communities covered by their geographical patch.
-Additionally staff will be encouraged to utilise a more reflective approach to their practice and to consider how things could have been handled differently, with a particular focus on working with the strengths of all people, even when they are in receipt of statutory services.
+Additionally, staff are being encouraged to utilise a more reflective approach to their practice and to consider how things could have been handled differently, with a particular focus on working with the strengths of all people, even when they are in receipt of statutory services.